netdata/kernel-collector/includes/README.md

 # Include files

-This directory has only one file that Netdata developed, the file `api.h`, all theother files were copied from kernel source repository.
+Copied from the kernel source repository.